-2.28 Reuse Buildings - Renovation projects usually save between 50-75% of embodied carbon emissions compared to constructing a new building.
+2.29.
+Reuse Buildings - Renovation projects usually save between 50-75% of embodied carbon emissions compared to constructing a new building.
 If the foundations and structure are already preserved, most of the embodied carbon will already be there and this drastically reduces new emissions.

-2.29 Use low-carbon concrete mixes - Concrete can be the biggest source of embodied carbon for a new site, but lower-carbon concrete is easy to develop.
-By working with structural engineers, options include fly ash, slag, calcined clays or lower-strength concrete where possible.
+2.30.
+Use low-carbon concrete mixes - Concrete can be the biggest source of embodied carbon for a new site, but lower-carbon concrete is easy to develop.
+By working with structural engineers, options include fly ash, slag, calcined clays, or lower-strength concrete where possible.

-2.30 Use less carbon-intensive materials - Aluminium, plastic and foam insulation all has high carbon footprints so try to use alternatives or use them sparingly if you can.
+2.31.
+Use less carbon-intensive materials - Aluminium, plastic and foam insulation all has high carbon footprints so try to use alternatives or use them sparingly if you can.
 A wood structure is a good alternative to one of steel and concrete for example, and straw, hemp, and wool are renewable options for insulation.

-2.31 Reuse materials - Second-hand materials such as brick, metal, wood and even broken concrete can make a big difference to embodied carbon emissions.
+2.32.
+Reuse materials - Second-hand materials such as brick, metal, wood and even broken concrete can make a big difference to embodied carbon emissions.
 Salvaged materials have a lower carbon footprint as the carbon used to make them has already been spent.
 For example, steel that's brand new has an embodied carbon footprint five times greater than recycled content steel.

-2.32 Use fewer finishings - By using structural materials for the finishing touches less material is required and embodied carbon can be reduced.
+2.33.
+Use fewer finishings - By using structural materials for the finishing touches less material is required and embodied carbon can be reduced.
 Polished concrete slabs make a good alternative to carpet or vinyl and unfinished ceilings can significantly cut emissions.

-- Minimise the effect of embodied carbon in development using the measures set out in this chapter. - Prioritise materials that are reused, reclaimed or natural from local areas and sustainable sources and that are durable.
+- All developments should aspire to GLA Whole Lifecycle Carbon benchmarks as set out in Whole Life-Cycle Carbon Assessments guidance and/or LETI embodied carbon emission targets as set out in Figure 3. - Minimise the effect of embodied carbon in development using the measures set out in this chapter. - Prioritise materials that are reused, reclaimed or natural from local areas and sustainable sources and that are durable.
 If not available, use materials with a high recycled content.
 Use the following material hierarchy to inform material choice particularly for the building structure. - 1.
 Natural and renewable materials e.g., timber - 2.
 Concrete and masonry - 3.
-Light gauge/Cold rolled steel - 4.
-Hot rolled steel - Ask manufacturers for Environmental Product Declarations (EPD) and compare the impacts between products in accordance with BS EN 15804. - Allow for flexibility and consider how a layout may be adapted in the future. - Design buildings so that maintenance can be carried out easily. - Consider disassembly to allow for reuse at the end of life of the building. - Create material passports for elements of the building to improve the ability of disassembled elements to be reused.
+Light gauge/Cold rolled steel. - 4.
+Hot rolled steel. - Ask manufacturers for Environmental Product Declarations (EPD) and compare the impacts between products in accordance with BS EN 15804. - Allow for flexibility and consider how a layout may be adapted in the future. - Design buildings so that maintenance can be carried out easily. - Consider disassembly to allow for reuse at the end of life of the building.